 Further, a Certificate of Occupancy is a matter of public record, and a tenant can contact their local Assessor-Recorder office to confirm if there is one recorded for their unit.

-While the lease for an illegal unit may be unenforceable, a tenant can still be subjected to an attempted eviction.
-For example, if the owner is cited by a government agency for having an illegal unit, the occupying tenant may be served with an eviction notice.
-Performing substantial repairs to bring the unit up to code, or demolishing the unit to remove it from the rental market, are both just cause reasons for eviction under most local rent ordinances.
+While tenants can enforce the contract, landlords cannot.
+Specifically, a landlord is not entitled to collect or request rent from the tenant in an unpermitted unit.
+Gruzen v.
+Henry, 84 Cal.
+App.
+3d 517, 519 (1978).
+Tenants in an illegal unit, though, should be aware that they can still be subjected to an attempted eviction.
+This can happen if the owner is cited by a government agency for having an illegal unit.
+The tenant may be served with an eviction notice to perform substantial repairs to bring the unit up to code or to demolish the unit, which are both just-cause reasons for eviction under most local rent ordinances.

-But not all just cause reasons for eviction of a tenant in an illegal unit are clear-cut.
-While nonpayment of rent is a just cause reason for eviction under the Los Angeles Rent Stabilization Ordinance, the Appellate Division of the Los Angeles Superior Court recently held that a three-day pay or quit notice for non-payment of rent served on a tenant living in a unit that did not have Certificate of Occupancy was fatally defective.
+Not all just-cause reasons for eviction of a tenant in an illegal unit are clear-cut.
+For example, while nonpayment of rent is a just-cause reason for eviction under the Los Angeles Rent Stabilization Ordinance, the Appellate Division of the Los Angeles Superior Court has held that a three-day pay or quit notice for non-payment of rent served to a tenant living in a unit that did not have Certificate of Occupancy was fatally defective.
 North 7th Street Associates v.
 Guillermo Constante, 7 Cal.
 App.
 5th Supp.
 1 (2016).
-The Court reasoned that because a lease for an illegal unit is void and the landlord is not entitled to rent, the landlord could not then evict the tenant for nonpayment.
+The Court reasoned that because a landlord is not entitled to collect rent for an illegal unit, the landlord could not then evict the tenant for nonpayment.
 Id.

 While the case is not binding in the Bay Area, the decision marks a notable shift in how future courts may view tenants’ rights concerning illegal units.
 For now, tenants in an illegal unit that have been served any type of eviction notice should immediately contact an experienced tenant attorney to discuss their options.